ppy/osu-wiki/news/2021/2021-09-25-new-featured-artist-tokiwa.md

 [**tokiwa**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/202) has **8** tracks for you to sink your teeth into.
 New mappers are permitted to gum the tracks too.

-[Mocaotic](https://osu.ppy.sh/users/9487458) of the Mappers' Guild is here to kick things off with their beatmap of [*wasurena feat.
+::Mocaotic::{ user-id=9487458 } of the Mappers' Guild is here to kick things off with their beatmap of [*wasurena feat.
 Sennzai*](https://osu.ppy.sh/beatmapsets/1496234).
 Experience how **tokiwa**'s music translates to mapping through the minimalist osu! experience below, then sift through the rest of the maps/previews:

 <div align="center">
     <video width="95%" controls>